 Binary numbers are usually represented in groups of four.
 For example:

 1010 0010 0011

-An improvement over entering programs via switches was the use of hexidecimal codes.
+An improvement over entering programs via switches was the use of hexadecimal codes.
 The decimal numbers used by most people use the digits 0-9.
-Hexidecimal uses the numbers 0-9 and A-F to represent a set of four switches, or the numbers 0-15.
+Hexadecimal uses the numbers 0-9 and A-F to represent a set of four switches, or the numbers 0-15.

 In order to make entering programs easier, later computers allowed users to enter programs using assembly language.
 Each command used a mnemonic, and a program called a compiler would change the mnemonics into the numbers that represented the commands.
 This type of language is called a 2GL language, or second generation language.